Â鶹ƵµÀ

 Research interests

 Rachel's scholarly interests include nineteenth and twentieth century poetry, fiction, and memoir, often with a comparative emphasis, and the place of Russian literature in the overlapping contexts of cultural, intellectual, and political history.
-She has recently published several essays on contemporary Russian fiction for the New York Review of Books.

 Biography